Thank you for voting in local elections! Remember: November 7, 2017.

 Though our high school has many excellent programs, fundamentally it is a two-track program that labels students as Smart-and-Motivated or Not-Smart-and-Motivated.
 Detracking the whole school doesn’t solve the problem.
 We need flexible, more personalized pathways that can be tailored to the interests of each student, not more whole class instruction and standard requirements.
 As they progress from freshmen to seniors, high school students should have more and more of their learning situated outside the school through internships and apprenticeships.

-I’m trained in educational research and have a graduate degree in child and adolescent development.
-I worked for five years as a language specialist at a school for Deaf students, and for fifteen years as a researcher at the Harvard Graduate School of Education and Lesley University.
+I’m trained in educational research and have a doctoral degree in child and adolescent development from the Harvard Graduate School of Education.
+I worked for five years as a language specialist at a school for Deaf students, and for fifteen years as a literacy researcher at Harvard and Lesley University.

-I’ve had advanced training in qualitative research and statistics, and understand data and how to ask good questions.
+I’ve had advanced training in qualitative research and statistics.
+I understand the power and limitations of data, and how to ask good questions.

-I was an activist CPS parent, and know that schools can only thrive if parents are active and involved.
+I was an activist CPS parent for 17 years, and know that schools can only thrive if parents and community members are active, involved, and advocating for improvements.